iron-io/docs/worker/on-premise/quickstart.md

 [swapi]
 192.168.0.105

-# You can increase processing power by adding multiple hosts.
+# You can increase runners by adding hosts.
 Each host will run as many runners as configured in {CONCURRENCY_PER_HOST}
 [runners]
 192.168.0.106
 192.168.0.206